umbraco/UmbracoDocs/13/umbraco-engage/developers/headless/README.md

 ---
 description: >-
-  Discover how to integrate the uMarketingSuite.Headless package with Umbraco 12.0+ for a Content Delivery API.
+  Discover how to integrate Umbraco.Engage.Headless package with Umbraco 12.0+ for a Content Delivery API.
 ---